As an Amazon Associate I earn from qualifying purchases

 An important part of communication is how your words are expressed, and what type of feelings they evoke.
 You can express information with many emotions, but commonly in caregiving we use frustration, kindness, or neutrality.
 When someone is in a position where they need assistance, it is often a place they would not choose to be.
 To have someone communicate to them with kindness, compassion, and empathy, is not only appropriate, but will often improve their response.
 As a clinician my goal to help the patient feel cared for and empowered.
 I attempt to let them have as many choices in the process as they can, and to feel they are guiding their care.
 I have found I have fewer issues and better results when I use positive and empowering word choices.
 Here are three concepts (with helpful links) that I have used and have found to be helpful in my caregiving:

-2 I/You Statements when trying to express concern.
+2 I/You Statements are effective when trying to express concern.
 If you are upset with something, begin with “I feel”, instead of “you did”.
-When you begin with a YOU statement, it puts the person on the defense, and often leads to reduced listening, and greater irritation.
+When you begin with a YOU statement, can make the person become defensive and lead to irritation and reduced listening.

-3 The Teachback Technique when trying to assess their understanding.
+3 The Teachback Technique is useful when trying to assess their understanding.
 Have your loved one “tell you back” what the clinician instructed them, or what you as the caregiver told them, but in their own words.
-It allows you to have an idea of how much they understood, what they misunderstood, and how much they remember.
+It gives you an idea of what they understood, how much they remember, and can identify misunderstandings that could potentially become problematic.

 What other information or tips would you give for healthy communication for caregivers?
 I would love to hear from you!
 Subscribe to my blog for weekly tips, information and insight into senior care and senior health, and receive a few printable FREEBIES!